Gabe-124/Baja_Data/desktop_client/README.md

 - Serial port selection
 - Map view preferences
 - Theme preference (light or dark)

+Use **Baja Telemetry ▸ Preferences…** on macOS (or **File ▸ Preferences…** on Windows/Linux) — or press **Cmd/Ctrl + ,** — to open the dedicated configuration window.
+The theme toggle now lives there, and additional configuration panels will appear in upcoming updates.

 Configuration file location:
 - macOS: `~/Library/Application Support/baja-telemetry-client/`